Disaster Ready Fund - Round 3 FAQs

 Priority 1: Leveraging Collaborations and Partnerships

-How effectively the project demonstrates a collaborative governance or a partnership model.
-This includes:
+How effectively the project demonstrates a collaborative governance or partnership model including:

 - partnerships between relevant agencies, local leadership, community organisations, and members